siakaramalegos/sia.codes-eleventy/src/posts/avif-on-cloudinary.md

 For my blog, I overcome this obstacle by viewing new posts at different screens sizes before publishing.
 Then Cloudinary caches my AVIF images so they are ready for the next request.

 This is not reasonable for larger projects.
-Instead, you can use [eager transformations](https://cloudinary.com/documentation/transformations_on_upload#eager_transformations) to transforms on upload through the API.
+Instead, you can use [eager transformations](https://cloudinary.com/documentation/transformations_on_upload#eager_transformations) to transform on upload through the API.

 ### The credit usage details